SpectraLogic/python-can/doc/interfaces/systec.rst

 The driver supports periodic message sending but without the possibility to set the interval between messages.
-Therefore the handling of the periodic messages is done by the interface using the :class:`~can.broadcastmanager.ThreadBasedCyclicSendTask`.
+Therefore the handling of the periodic messages is done by the interface using the :class:`~pycan.broadcastmanager.ThreadBasedCyclicSendTask`.